 Restricted - The portion of the net position that is legally restricted by outside parties or by law through constitutional provisions or enabling legislation.
 When both restricted and unrestricted resources are available for use, generally it is the Authority's policy to use restricted resources first, and then unrestricted resources when they are needed.
-The Authority does not have restrictions on its net position at December 31, 2023 or 2022.
+The Authority's net OPEB asset is a restriction on its net position as of December 31, 2024.
+The Authority did not have restrictions on its net position at December 31, 2023.